mclima/generative-ai/constitution-assistant/README.md

 ### Change the PDF Document

-Replace `constitution.pdf` with your own PDF document.
+Replace `public/constitution.pdf` with your own PDF document.
 The application will automatically process it.

 ### Adjust Chunk Size